-Course Scheduling: Procedures, Constraints and Recommendations about assignments.
+Course Scheduling: Procedures, Constraints and Recommendations

+Assignments of GAs and GTAs for teaching duties occurs through the course scheduling process.
+Departmental course scheduling is a long process with multiple steps, each with multiple inputs, which together impose various constraints on decisions about assignments.
 The scheduling process begins roughly one year in advance.
 We start early because we are a large unit, because the UF Office of the Registrar has their own deadlines, and because unexpected circumstances that may arise.